 If you want, you can designate another field in a table as the key field.
 This field must unique values.
-The advantage to choosing a different field, is that it might contain a value that's more meaningful than an arbitrary number.
-For example, fields like Part Number, Account Number or Employee ID# usually work well.
-(If you'd prefer, you can make the key field a text type field instead of a numeric field.)
-When you create your own key field, Quick Base displays it as a required field on the table's entry form.
+The advantage to choosing a different field is that it might contain a value that's more meaningful such as part number, account number or employee ID# .
+Or, a key field can be a text type field instead of a numeric field.
+When you create your own key field, Quick Base displays it as a required field on the table's entry forms.

 Note: You cannot specify a List - User or Multi-select Text field as the key field in a table.

-In the table bar on any application page, click the table with the key field you want to change, then click SETTINGS, then click Fields.
+Open the table with the key field you want to change.